 This corporation shall not lend any money or property to or guarantee the obligation of any director or officer without the approval of the California Attorney General, provided, however, that the corporation may advance money to a director or officer of the corporation for expenses reasonably anticipated to be incurred in the performance of his or her duties if that director or officer would be entitled to reimbursement for such expenses by the corporation.

 Section 2.
 Restriction on Interested Persons as Directors

 No more than 49 percent of the persons serving on the board may be "interested persons."
 An interested person is (1) any person compensated by the corporation for services rendered to it within the previous 12 months, whether as a full-time or part-time employee, independent contractor, or otherwise, excluding any reasonable compensation paid to a director as director; and (2) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of such person.
 However, any violation of this paragraph shall not affect the validity or enforceability of transactions entered into by the corporation.

 Section 3.
 Standards of Conduct and Financial Interests

 These Bylaws may be amended at any regular meeting by a majority of the total membership of the Board of Directors, subject to the written approval of the Unviersity President.

 I, the undersigned, do hereby certify under penalty of perjury:

 - That I am the duly elected and acting Secretary of the Sonoma State University Foundation, a California Nonprofit Public Benefit corporation; and,

-IN WITNESS WHEREOF, I have hereunto subscribed my name on this ____th day of _____, 2020.
+IN WITNESS WHEREOF, I have hereunto subscribed my name on this 11th day of June, 2021.

 The above Amended Bylaws are approved: